Placement scheme details

 - address real world challenges

-The RinP placements scheme is managed by the WRDTP in collaboration with colleagues in your home universities.
+The RinP placements scheme is managed by the WRDTP in collaboration with colleagues in the seven partner universities.
 The WRDTP’s Placements Manager will deliver an online briefing session about the scheme each academic year, which will give you the chance to ask any questions that you might have.

 If your WRDTP studentship was funded from Autumn 2024 onwards, you are required to undertake the equivalent of 3 months of placement activity.
 The placement is an integral and assessed aspect of your studentship, and must be passed before you can submit your thesis and complete your viva.